sage-code/maj/alphabet.md

 w |wa |we |wi |wo |.  |wy
 y |ya |ye |iy |yo |yu | .

-**Notes:**

-* there is a total of 36 diphthongs in Maj;
-* u is replaced by w when is followed by a vowel;
-* h is pronounced ə when is following a vowel;

-## Weight
+## Letter weight

-Letters and sounds are more or less expensive to make.
-This is call _weight_ and can be used to calculate a _cost_ that represents word complexity.
-More frequent words should have a lower cost.
-Gradualy one can assimilate more complex words, rarely used.
+Sounds are more or less difficult to make.
+This is call _weight_ and can be used to calculate _pronounciation complexity_ for a word.
+More frequent words should have a lower complexity.

 Weight |Sounds
 -------|----------------------------------------